jswesner/covid_sd/README.md

-Prior values for are loosely derived from from New York City’s hospitalization curve in which \~ 0.4% of the population was hospitalized. we also bounded the proportion of hospitalizations at zero to prevent predictions of negative hospitalizations.
+Prior values for are loosely derived from from New York City’s hospitalization curve in which \~ 0.4% of the population was hospitalized.
+We also bounded the proportion of hospitalizations at zero to prevent predictions of negative hospitalizations.

-\#\#Weibull results
+## Weibull results

 Results from the model suggest that South Dakota either has or shortly will reach its peak in COVID-related hospitalizations at \~80 people